salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/88-incident-instance-details.png" alt="Cluster Details" width="700px">

-You can see that the whole instance is marked as having a problem as well as the `Publish to Agenda` task.
-On the right-hand panel, you can also see the data that the workflow model had when it failed, which can help non-technical users to at least get in touch with the potential speaker to notify him/her about the ongoing issue.
+You can see that the whole instance is marked as having a problem, in addition to the `Publish to Agenda` task.
+On the right-hand panel, you can also see the data that the workflow model had when it failed, which can help non-technical users to at least get in touch with the potential speaker to notify them about the ongoing issue.

 On the top of the screen you can expand the incident report to find more about what is going on:

 <img src="workshop-imgs/89-incident-details-error.png" alt="Cluster Details" width="700px">

-From here, you can drill-down to see the actual technical problem that is happening, this can help non-technical users to communicate the error to technical teams.
-As you can see there is also a retry button in the `Operations` column, that can be used to solve issues when automatic retries had been exausted, but after fixing a technical problem, the operation can be retried.
+From here, you can drill-down to see the actual technical problem that is happening.
+This can help non-technical users to communicate the error to technical teams.
+As you can see there is also a retry button in the `Operations` column that can be used to solve issues when automatic retries had been exhausted, but after fixing a technical problem, the operation can be retried.

-Incedents are a way to bubble up technical errors that are happening inside your workflows to non-technical users, who needs to understand how these issues are affecting the business and the organization.
+Incidents are a way to bubble up technical errors that are happening inside your workflows to non-technical users who need to understand how these issues are affecting the business and the organization.

-If you made it this far, **you are now aware how important is to report as soon as possible low level incidents to other departments and how collaboration can help to quickly remidiate these kind of situations** :dancer: :dancer:
+If you made it this far, **you are now aware how important is to report low level incidents to other departments as soon as possible and how collaboration can help to quickly remidiate these kinds of situations** :dancer: :dancer:

 </details>

 ## Questions

-This section includes a set of questions for you to experiment and try to answer, we recommend doing this after the live workshop.
+This section includes a set of questions for you to experiment with and try to answer.
+We recommend doing this after the live workshop.

 - Would it make sense to produce **CloudEvents** from the workflow models?
 Why?
-- How and what would you evaluate when looking at orchestration tools?
-For example AWS Step Functions, Netflix Conductor, etc.
+- How and what would you evaluate when looking at orchestration tools (for example AWS Step Functions, Netflix Conductor, etc.)?
-- Would it be a good idea to add/represent explicetely User (Human) interactions into the workflow models?
+- Would it be a good idea to add/represent explicitely User (Human) interactions into the workflow models?
 Why?
-What special charastericts and requirements Human interactions usually involve?
+What special charastericts and requirements do Human interactions usually involve?

 # Next Steps

-There are tons of options and challenges to solve in the Cloud-Native space, you can use this workshop and applications as a playground to test new projects before adopting them for your applications.
-That is exactly the reason why these apps were built in such way.
+There are tons of options and challenges to solve in the Cloud-Native space.
+You can use this workshop and the applications you've built as a playground to test new projects before adopting them for your applications.
+That is exactly the reason why these apps were built in this way.

 Here are some recommendations for futher exploring, improvements that can lead to contributions to these repositories for future workshops or just to serve as examples for the entire Kubernetes community:

-- **Adding New Services**: how would you go about adding a new service to this applications? what tools would you need in order to be efficient?
+- **Adding New Services**: How would you go about adding a new service to this applications?
+What tools would you need in order to be efficient?
 Try defining the main steps that you will need in order to add a new service.

 - **Adding Tracing and Centralized Logging**:

 - [Jenkins X](http://jenkins-x.io) &  [Tekton](http://tekton.dev): These applications and services were built using Jenkins X which provides CI/CD for Kubernetes and it uses [Tekton](http://tekton.dev) as the underlying pipeline engine.
-Both of these projects, Tekton and Jenkins X do and implement their own tools in a Kubernetes Native way (meaning that they follow kubernetes best practices and tap into the Kubernetes ecosystem to design and implement their own components).
-I strongly recommend you to check both of these projects, if you are planning to build, maintain and deploy multiple services in Kubernetes.
+Both of these projects implement their own tools in a Kubernetes Native way (meaning that they follow Kubernetes best practices and tap into the Kubernetes ecosystem to design and implement their own components).
+I strongly recommend you to check out both of these projects, if you are planning to build, maintain and deploy multiple services in Kubernetes.

-- [External Secrets](https://github.com/external-secrets/kubernetes-external-secrets): External Secrets created by GoDaddy, provides a set of abstractions similarly to Knative to deal with Secrets Management in a Cloud Agnostic way.
+- [External Secrets](https://github.com/external-secrets/kubernetes-external-secrets): External Secrets, created by GoDaddy, provides a set of abstractions similar to Knative that allow you to deal with Secrets Management in a Cloud Agnostic way.
 Configuring the Camunda Cloud Secrets directly in Google Cloud Secrets Manager would be a cleaner and more real solution.
-You can explore how External Secrets work and how adding External Secrets to this projects would work.
+You can explore how External Secrets work and how adding External Secrets to these projects would work.

-- [CloudEvents Orchestration](https://github.com/salaboy/orchestrating-cloud-events): an extension to this workshop, using a different application goes further into Orchestrating Cloud Events with the Zeebe Workflow Engine.
-On this example, you can explore how the Workflow Engine can also produce Cloud Events, avoiding your Services and Applications knowing anything about the fact that they are being orchestrated (no dependencies added to your services, they will just emit and consume CloudEvents).
+- [CloudEvents Orchestration](https://github.com/salaboy/orchestrating-cloud-events): This is an extension to this workshop, using a different application.
+It goes further into Orchestrating Cloud Events with the Zeebe Workflow Engine.
+In this example, you can explore how the Workflow Engine can also produce Cloud Events, which allows you to keep your Services and Applications from knowing anything about the fact that they are being orchestrated since no dependencies will be added to your services, they will just emit and consume CloudEvents.
 This example also covers the use of WebSockets to forward CloudEvents to the Client Side (browser).

-- **Kafka as Knative Eventing Channel Provider**: Leveraging the power of the Knative Eventing abstractions, you can swap the Eventing Channel provider by Kafka, for a more realistic and robust tech stack and the application will just work.
-Notice that the application as it is configured here, uses an InMemory provider which is good only for development purposes.
-For installing [Kafka you might want to use the Helm Chart located here](https://bitnami.com/stack/kafka/helm) to follow the same approach that we are using for the application itself.
+- **Kafka as Knative Eventing Channel Provider**: Leveraging the power of the Knative Eventing abstractions, you can swap the Eventing Channel provider to Kafka for a more realistic and robust tech stack and the application will just work.
+Notice that the application as it is configured here uses an InMemory provider, which is good only for development purposes.
+For installing Kafka you might want to use the [Helm Chart located here](https://bitnami.com/stack/kafka/helm) to follow the same approach that we are using for the application itself.

-- **Google Pub/Sub as Knative Eventing Channel Provider**: If you are running in Google Cloud, why maintaining a Kafka installation if you can leverage the power of Google Pub/Sub.
-In theory, and in the same way as with Kafka, you should be able to just replace the Channel implementation and your application should work without any changes.
+- **Google Pub/Sub as Knative Eventing Channel Provider**: If you are running in Google Cloud, why maintain a Kafka installation if you can leverage the power of Google Pub/Sub?
+In theory, you should be able to just replace the Channel implementation, in the same way as you did with Kafka, and your application should work without any changes.

-- **Adding Single Sign-On and Identity Management**: Looking at projects like [Dex](https://github.com/dexidp/dex), how would you deal with SSO and **Identity management** for your applications?
+- **Adding Single Sign-On and Identity Management**: Looking at projects like [Dex](https://github.com/dexidp/dex), how would you deal with SSO and **identity management** for your applications?
 What changes do you need to implement in each service?
-How would you configure the API Gateway to redirect requests that requires authentication?
-This tends to be such a common requirement, that adding Single Sign On to this example, migth be an excelent conttribution for someone who wants to learn in the process.
+How would you configure the API Gateway to redirect requests that require authentication?
+This tends to be such a common requirement that adding Single Sign On to this example might be an excellent contribution for someone who wants to learn in the process.

 # Sum Up

 If you made it this far, you are a **Cloud Warrior**! :suspect: :godmode: :feelsgood:

-It has been said before, "practice makes perfection" and I hope that you manage to get your hands dirty with **Kubernetes** and `kubectl`, **Helm**, **Knative** and **Camunda Cloud**.
+It has been said before, "practice makes perfect" and I hope that you managed to get your hands dirty with **Kubernetes** and `kubectl`, **Helm**, **Knative** and **Camunda Cloud**.
 I know that there are tons of other things that you can do with these applications, and I hope that with some community collaboration we all can keep evolving this application to serve as a playground to explore new technologies in the Cloud-Native ecosystem.

 Feedback is highly appreciated, feel free to drop me a [DM in Twitter](http://twitter.com/salaboy) or create an issue in this repository if you have comments, suggestions or if you want to contribute to make these examples better for everyone.
-I encourage people to give this workshop to their teams, if you do so, please leave a comment or send a PR with a link to where you used it.
+I encourage people to give this workshop to their teams.
+If you do so, please leave a comment or send a PR with a link to where you used it.

-Thank you all, but specially to those people who helped with feedback, code and suggestions. :blue_heart: :purple_heart: :heart:
+Thank you all, but especially to those people who helped with feedback, code and suggestions. :blue_heart: :purple_heart: :heart:

 # Thanks to all contributors
-- [Matheus Cruz](http://twitter.com/MCruzDev1) for being awesme and refactoring the services to use databases, add tests and helping everywhere by testing this workshop steps
+- [Matheus Cruz](http://twitter.com/MCruzDev1) for being awesome and refactoring the services to use databases, add tests and helping everywhere by testing this workshop steps
 - [Ray Tsang](http://twitter.com/saturnism) for being awesome and facilitating GCP accounts and helping me to set up 60+ clusters!
 - [Charley Mann](http://twitter.com/charley_mann) for being awesome and providing loads of corrections and suggestions

 # Sources and References

-Here you can find the repositories which host the source code for each service and some links to tools and projects that you might find useful:
+Here you can find the repositories which host the source code for each service as well as some links to tools and projects that you might find useful:

 - **Services Source Code**
   - [API Gateway](https://github.com/salaboy/fmtok8s-api-gateway)